gibranoderenz/kantin-kejujuran-sea/README.md

 1. Install React project dependencies

-Close the terminal, and open a terminal again in the root directory of the project (kantin-kejujuran-sea).
+Open a new terminal in the root directory of the project (kantin-kejujuran-sea).
+Make sure not to close the terminal where we used the command `python manage.py runserver`.
 Next, run the following commands to install the React dependencies needed for this project:

 <pre>cd frontend
 npm install</pre>